mxcl/LegibleError/README.md

 present(alert)
 ```

-The user is presented with:
+The alert will show:

 > The operation couldn’t be completed.
 (SystemError.databaseFailure(internalCode: 34))

 Still not great, but way more useful in a bug report.

-Of course if you implement `LocalizedError`, `legibleLocalizedDescription`
-returns that:
+If you want a great message, implement `LocalizedError` this will make both
+`localizedDescription` **and** `legibleLocalizedDescription` return the string
+you specify:

 ```swift
 enum SystemError: LocalizedError {